liamhv31/Projects/Perimeter-Logs-Investigating-the-Breach.md

-## Perimeter Logs: Investigting the Breach
+## Perimeter Logs: Investigating the Breach

 ### Overview
 Initech Corp, a mid-sized financial services company, has recently deployed a new firewall and intrusion detection system (IDS) to monitor its network perimeter.
 Over the past month, security analysts have noticed abnormal traffic patterns, but the SOC team has been overwhelmed and missed deeper analysis.